 In Ontario, landlords cannot charge a pet damage deposit.
 If a landlord tries to, I'll flag it.
 I'll keep you informed about what's legal.

-I'm a licensed agent with Keller Williams Referred Urban Realty focused entirely on downtown condo rentals.
+I'm a licensed agent focused on downtown condo rentals in Toronto.
 I work with renters directly — no handoffs, no assistants.
-When you send me your details, I pull from live MLS listings and send you a tight shortlist the same day.
+When you send me your details, I pull from live MLS and send you a tight shortlist the same day.
+647-227-0077

 Yes — but you have to know where to look.
 Some buildings have explicit pet policies; others have landlords who are open on a case-by-case basis.
 I filter for both and target landlord-owned units, which tend to be more flexible than corporate-managed buildings.